-Emissions intensity metrics from the National Greenhouse Accounts Factors28 were used to calculate the carbon emissions in each scenario.
-It should be noted that these figures likely significantly understate the impacts of methane and fugitive emissions from gas.
+Emissions intensity metrics from the National Greenhouse Accounts Factors were used to calculate the carbon emissions in each scenario.
+It should be noted that these figures likely to significantly understate fugitive emission from gas.
 The emissions intensity applied was an addition of Scope 2 and Scope 3 emissions, as follows:

-Location Electricity emissions factor (kg co2-e / kwh) Gas emissions factor (kg co2-e / gj) Melbourne 1.00 55.5
+Location Electricity emissions factor Gas emissions factor (kg

+(kg co2-e / kwh) co2-e / gj)

+Victoria 1.00 55.5